Mission & History

 In the early 1990s, "Breaking the cycle of poverty through education" had become the Guadalupe Center's central goal.
 The first Early Childhood Education Building was opened in 1996 to educate children from six weeks to five years of age in preparation for entering Immokalee's elementary schools.
 Today, in addition to the Early Childhood Education Program, the Guadalupe Center operates an After-school Program as well as the college preparatory Tutor Corps Program.

 The Guadalupe Center is committed to providing children of Immokalee access to high-quality, innovative academic and special support programs strategically designed to start from six weeks of age and continue through college graduation.
 The organization's focus is on the most critical periods of a child's education: early education, reducing the achievement gap, and college preparation and success.
-Three core programs provide over 1,300 children in Immokalee with the hope of a prosperous and productive life.
+Three core programs provide more than 1,300 children in Immokalee with the hope of a prosperous and productive life.